Barbouri/Programmable-Voltage-Reference/README.md

 See the Bill of Materials (BOM) file in the repo Hardware folder for a parts list.

 ## Status
   * Version 3.14 PCB has been tested to be functional.
+  * Version 3.15 PCB is untested with changes to silkscreen values and circuit trace widths.

 ## File Formats